How to buy Bank of China Limited shares?

 BrokersBenefitsRegister

-eToro buy stocksBuy Bank of China Limited without commissions.
+eToro buy stocksBuy without commissions.
 Your capital is at risk.
 Other fees may apply.

 DEGIRO buy sharesBenefit from low fees, an innovative platform & high security!

-What is the current share price of Bank of China?
+What is the current stock price of Bank of China?

 About Bank of China

-From 1912 onwards, this bank played an important role in China’s trade with other countries.
-After 1949, the Bank of China became responsible for foreign exchange trade.
+Since 1912, this bank has played a significant role in China’s trade with other countries.
+After 1949, Bank of China was responsible for foreign exchange trading.

-After 1949, the bank also played a supporting role in the trade of Chinese companies with foreign parties.
-The bank came into state hands in 1994.
-It then became a commercial organization.
-In August 2004, the bank became a public limited company.
+Even after 1949, the bank played a supporting role in Chinese companies’ trade with foreign parties.
+The bank came under state ownership in 1994 and became a commercial organization.
+Since August 2004, the bank has been a joint-stock company.

-In the beginning, the state owned all the shares.
-This changed in June 2006 when the bank’s shares were listed on the Hong Kong Stock Exchange.
-In July 2006, the shares were also listed on the Shanghai Stock Exchange.
+Initially, the state held all the shares.
+In June 2006, the bank’s shares were listed on the Hong Kong Stock Exchange.
+In July 2006, the bank was listed on the Shanghai Stock Exchange.

 Buy Bank of China shares

-Central Huijn Investments is the main shareholder of the bank.
-This is a holding company for the state, as Huijn has no commercial activities of its own.
-It is a sovereign wealth fund that has an interest of 65% in this bank.
+Central Huijn Investments is the bank’s most significant shareholder.
+This is solely a holding company for the state, as Huijn has no commercial activities of its own.
+It is a sovereign wealth fund that has a 65% stake in this bank.
 This fund also has interests in the three other major Chinese banks.

-In China, the Bank of China is the second largest lender.
-In terms of market capitalization value, it is the fifth largest bank in the world.
+In China, Bank of China is the second-largest lender.
+In terms of market capitalization, it is the fourth-largest bank in the world.
 The bank became 100% state-owned in June 2006.

 The globally active bank has branches on every continent.
-Outside China, the bank is active in 27 countries and territories.
-For example, the bank is active in Canada, Australia, Germany, France, the United Kingdom, Japan, Malaysia, Thailand, Indonesia and South Africa.
-The bank has a branch office in the Cayman Islands.
-The bank is also active in the United States.
-In 2010, the bank’s New York branch was the first Chinese bank to offer Remini products to Americans.
+The bank operates in 27 countries and regions outside of China.
+For example, the bank is active in Canada, Australia, Germany, France, the United Kingdom, Japan, Malaysia, Thailand, Indonesia, and South Africa.

 The bank’s subsidiaries

-• The BOC Hong Kong component, which is listed on the Hong Kong Stock Exchange.
-This subsidiary is responsible for the bank’s operations in Hong Kong.
+• BOC Hong Kong: This unit is listed on the Hong Kong Stock Exchange and represents the bank’s activities in Hong Kong.

-• The BOC International division is active in investment banking
+• BOC International: This is the bank’s investment banking unit.

-• The BOC Aviation division is the bank’s aircraft leasing company.
-The bank owns and manages aircraft.
-In 2014, the bank had 230 aircraft of its own.
-In addition, in that year there were 20 aircraft under their management.
+• BOC Aviation: This is the bank’s aircraft leasing company.
+The bank owns aircraft and manages them.
+In 2014, the bank had 230 aircraft of its own, and there were an additional 20 aircraft under its management.

 Author